matija94/show-me-the-code/README.md

 Personal repository for publishing own projects which main goal is to learn and practice

-I will be posting web-projects, android projects and some tutorials for different libraries.
+I will be posting algorithms, data-science, web-projects, android projects and some tutorials for different libraries.
-I have started learning data-science since July 2017, so i will post the code as i progress.

 ## Prerequisites